 You can find a more in-depth article on our Top 5 energy efficient hacks here.

-Investors may consider a property refurbishment loan to finance this.
+Investors may consider a property refurbishment loan to finance renovation plans.
 This is particularly true of those who might be looking to sell the asset once the works are complete.
 Whether you require a loan for renovation works, to purchase of the asset itself, or both, it’s advisable to explore all financial options first.

 There are many types of fast, flexible bridging loans available for those looking for short-term finance.
 Having the right option lined up before committing to any project involving a derelict property is wise.